DdEeXx3/UI_Kit/docs/doc4.md

 ## Color

 Next thing is color of the button.
-We created 10 classes with commonly used colors.
-Every class describes color of its name:
+We created by default 6 classes with colors used on your page.
+Every class describes color of its name.
+Every color can be changed and it will be described in the next chapters:
-- "button_white",
-- "button_gray",
-- "button_green",
-- "button_red",
+- "button-primary",
-- "button_blue",
+- "button-secondary",
-- "button_yellow",
+- "button-teritary",
-- "button_orange",
+- "button-success",
-- "button_pink",
+- "button-error",
-- "button_brown".
+- "button-warning".

 ```html
 <!DOCTYPE html>